PiatekBartosz/StreamingOAK-DYolov5/README.md

 # Streaming OAK-D prediction and TCP communication with robot Delta
-Stream OAK-D camera prediction while running a custom Yolov5 model
+Stream OAK-D camera prediction while running a custom Yolov5 model This repository is used is used for autonomous sorting of choclate bars by delta type robot

 # Installation
 ```python3 -m pip install -r requirements.txt```